schmelczer/great-ai/docs/tutorial/index.md

 ### The [deployment notebook](deploy.ipynb)

-We create an inference function that can be hardened by wrapping it in a `great_ai.GreatAI` instance.
+We create an inference function that can be hardened by wrapping it in a [GreatAI][great_ai.GreatAI] instance.

 ```python
 from great_ai import GreatAI, use_model